RKLong/UFOs/README.md

 # UFOs
-UCB Module Challenge: Use Java Script, HTML and CSS to create a custom webpage that showcases different UFO sightings around the world.
+Use Java Script, HTML and CSS to create a custom webpage that showcases different UFO sightings around the world.

 # Overview of the Analysis